WangShuxiong/SoptSC/ReadMe.txt

 cell data analysis.

 The code file mainly includes:
-1) SOptSC.m  --------the M file contains all components of the algorithm.
+1.1) SOptSC_cluster.m  --------the M file contains all components of the algorithm for clusters.
     Please refer to this file for further information.
+1.2) SOptSC_pseudotime.m --------the M file contains all components of the algorithm for pseudotime
+    estimation.

 2) example.m -------- an example on how to run SOptSC on a specific data.
 3) pca.m     -------- PCA algrotihm from the Matlab Toolbox for Dimensionality reduction: http://homepage.tudelft.nl/19j49